ugtrain/ugtrain/examples/README.md

 The object size is in decimal.
 The rest are addresses starting with "0x".
-These come from the dynamic memory discovery (libmemdisc) or from the dynamic memory adaption.
+These come from the dynamic memory discovery (libmemdisc) or from the dynamic memory adaptation.
 By default it is assumed that memory allocations come from the game executable.
 If that is not the case, then the name of the library which allocates the memory objects can be put at the end of this config line.
 E.g. the game "Battle Tanks" uses "libbt_objects.so".